jhotadhari/geo-masala/src/readme/readme.txt

 * ...

 Known issues:

 * Currently there is a maximum for hundred Features, will be changed in future.
 This is the max number for the REST request (can be bypassed easily, but the ui needs some changes before it gets flooded with features)
 * Feature Sharing: The popover control controls if the Feature appears in a Feature-Pool.
 If it is already in use somwhere, it will still be used, but just not displayed in Feature-Pool.

 = Contribute =
+* Most welcome :)
 * Geo-Masala is free and open source.
 The source is hosted on [GitHub](https://github.com/jhotadhari/geo-masala).
-* Tell me your wishes, maybe get me a bowl of rice and some masala: [Donate](http://waterproof-webdesign.info/donate)
+* [Tell me](https://waterproof-webdesign.info/en/#contact) your wishes, maybe get me a bowl of rice and some masala: [Donate](http://waterproof-webdesign.info/donate)

-* I'm really out of money, cycling around the world, and Geo-Masala is coded while sitting wet in a tent during Monsoon somwhere in south himalaya.
-I appreaciate any kind of help or sponsorship.
+> I'm hungry, cycling around the world and Geo-Masala is coded while sitting wet in a tent during Monsoon somwhere in south himalaya.
+I appreaciate any kind of [donation](http://waterproof-webdesign.info/donate) or sponsorship.

 = Thanks for beautiful ressoucres =